 Flavor

-A ristretto has a less bitter yet stronger, fuller, and smoother taste.
+A ristretto tastes less bitter but stronger, fuller, and smoother in the cup.

 Espresso extraction

-Espresso refers to an Italian method of brewing coffee that entails passing hot water through coffee beans using pressure in an espresso machine.
+Espresso is an Italian brewing method where hot water is forced through coffee grounds under pressure inside an espresso machine.

 Brewing espresso shots.